COVID-19 vaccine rollout – Accelerated Site Activation and mRNA Vaccinations (July 2021 Onwards)

 Fees cannot be charged for residents, workers or facilities for providing off-site vaccinations.

-From 8 November 2021, approved Service Providers can claim two types of vaccination incentive payments under the Program.
+From 8 November 2021, approved Service Providers can claim an additional vaccination incentive payment under the Program for the delivery of offsite COVID-19 vaccinations.
 Pharmacies can lodge claims for incentive payments by navigating to the CVCP Program page in the PPA Portal and following the instructions at the top of the View Claims tab.
 A User Guide which includes details on what information is required to lodge off-site claims is available on this page.

 Vaccination incentive payments will be made monthly in arrears and are GST Exempt.